hehonglu123/python_turtle_trial/ROS/src/python_turtle/Trial_instruction.md

 # Message Types
 Similar to RobotRaconteur service definition, for ROS there're [message types](http://wiki.ros.org/Messages) and [service types](http://wiki.ros.org/Services).
 In this example we only uses publisher/subscriber, so just messages types.
 When building ROS, many message and service types are built together, which you can look up online: http://wiki.ros.org/common_msgs.
-In the task we'll ask to create your own message type `turtle`:
+In the task we'll ask to create your own message type `turtle_ros`:
 ```
 string name
 geometry_msgs/Pose turtle_pose